OFFIS-mosaik/mosaik/docs/tutorials/a-first-scenario.rst

 Our highly realistic weather model will be based on random values provided by the built-in input simulator.
 In our example, we will assume that all PV systems are close enough together that they are governed by the same weather.
-We therefore only need one wheather entity, which we create by calling
+We therefore only need one weather entity, which we create by calling

 .. literalinclude:: code/scenario_1.py
    :start-at: weather =